ch4zm/interesting-blaseball-games/Readme.md

 * **Reason**: use the `--reason` specify a reason why a game is interesting (blowout, shutout, shame, underdog); defaults to all.
 * **Win-Loss** or **Home-Away**: `--win-loss` and `--home-away` lays out the table data as winner (left)/loser (right), or as home (left)/away (right)
 * **Winning Pitcher** and **Losing Pitcher**: `--winning-pitcher` and `--losing-pitcher` flags will include the name of the winning/losing pitcher in the table
+* **Output Format**: specify whether to format tables for the command line (default behavior, can also use the `--rich` flag) or as HTML (use the `--html` flag to specify HTML output format, and `--output` to specify an output file).
+* **Output File**: specify the output file for HTML code using the `--output` flag (can only be used with the `--html` flag, ignored otherwise).
+This flag is optional, if left out the HTML will be dumped to stdout.

 Using a configuration file: